SichangHe/igem-2022-dku-backup/src/protein_structure_prediction.md

 <img src="https://static.igem.wiki/teams/4161/wiki/fig-4-docking-result.png"
 />

-**Figure 4** | Docking between 20ipaD (in complex)
+**Figure 4** | Docking between 20ipaD (in the complex) and IpaD
-and IpaD

-Ramachandran plot of the above structure showed that 85.0% of residues are in the most favorite regions, and 12.7% are in the allowed regions; 1.2% of the residues are in the generously allowed regions and 1.0% in the disallowed regions.
+Ramachandran plot of the above structure showed that 85.0% of residues are in the most favorite regions, 12.7% are in the allowed regions; 1.2% of the residues are in the generously allowed regions and 1.0% in the disallowed regions.
 The Atomic-Z-score RMS is tested to be 1.441, which is relatively close to 1.
-The percentage of the amino acids have scored >= 0.2 in the 3D/1D profile is 87.61%.
+The percentage of the amino acids that have scored >= 0.2 in the 3D/1D profile is 87.61%.
 The overall quality factor is 85.53, which is acceptable.
-ProSA calculated Z-score is -7.16, which falls in the range of scores typically found for experimentally determined (X-ray, NMR) structure for native proteins of similar size in PDB database.
+ProSA calculated Z-score is -7.16, which falls in the range of scores typically found for experimentally determined (X-ray, NMR) structures for native proteins of similar size in PDB database.
 The calculated average energy over 40 residues is always under 0.
 Overall, the above structure indicates that 20ipaD can bind with IpaD well theoretically.